Navigating the Complexities of Grief for Survivors of Suicide Loss

 For every life lost to suicide, there are dozens of loved ones reeling in the aftermath.
 Those left behind report that the intensity and range of emotions they face are like nothing they’ve ever experienced: shame, guilt, social stigma, and blame, especially from other family members, for not being able to prevent the suicide in the first place.

-Noam Schneck, PhD, assistant professor of clinical medical psychology (in psychiatry) at Columbia, who studies the way people adapt to the suicide loss of a loved one, says that many suicide survivors find themselves stuck, unable to move forward from the loss.
+Noam Schneck, PhD, an assistant professor of clinical medical psychology in the Department of Psychiatry at Columbia University Irving Medical Center, who studies the way people adapt to the suicide loss of a loved one, says that many suicide survivors find themselves stuck, unable to move forward from the loss.

 “There remains much to be learned about how people bereaved by suicide can grow and recover,” says Dr. Schneck.
 “I believe that if we can understand how some survivors are able to cope with devastating loss and even gain a level of acceptance, we could develop interventions that will help others and achieve long-term growth and wellness.”

-Dr. Schneck, who works alongside Dr. J. John Mann, a leading expert in suicide, embarked on a study, Survive Together, to explore the unique intersection between pain and resilience.
-"There are a lot of people studying depression and trauma, but I found myself intrigued with finding a better understanding of how people deal with extreme pain, and how human resilience can rise to meet those extremely difficult situations,” Dr. Schneck says.
+Dr. Schneck, who works alongside John Mann, MD, the Paul Janssen Professor of Translational Neuroscience (in Psychiatry and Radiology) at Columbia and a leading suicide expert, embarked on a study, Survive Together, to explore the unique intersection between pain and resilience.
+"There are a lot of people studying depression and trauma, but I found myself intrigued with finding a better understanding of how people deal with extreme pain and how human resilience can rise to meet those extremely difficult situations,” Dr. Schneck says.

 The first six months, a feeling that the pain may never go away